RetroDECK/ES-DE/INSTALL.md

 `%STARTDIR%` - The directory to start in when launching the emulator.
 Must be defined as a pair separated by an equal sign.
 This is normally not required, but some emulators and game engines like standalone MAME and OpenBOR will not work properly unless you're in the correct directory when launching a game.
 Either an absolute path can be used, such as `%STARTDIR%=C:\Games\mame` or some variables are available that provide various functions.
 The `%EMUDIR%` variable can be used to start in the directory where the emulator binary is located, i.e. `%STARTDIR%=%EMUDIR%`, the `%GAMEDIR%` variable can be used to start in the directory where the game file is located, i.e. `%STARTDIR%=%GAMEDIR%` and the `%GAMEENTRYDIR%` variable can be used which works identically to `%GAMEDIR%` with the exception that it will interpret the actual game entry as the start directory.
 This is useful in very rare situations like for the EasyRPG Player where the game directories are interpreted as files but where the game engine must still be started from inside the game directory.
 If an absolute path is set that contains blankspaces, then it must be surrounded by quotation marks, for example `%STARTDIR%="C:\Retro games\mame"`.
 If the directory defined by this variable does not exist, it will be created on game launch.
 The variable can be placed anywhere in the launch command if the %EMULATOR_ variable is used, otherwise it has to be placed after the emulator binary.

 `%INJECT%` - This allows the injection of launch arguments or environment variables stored in a text file on the filesystem.
 The %INJECT% variable must be defined as a pair separated by an equal sign, for example `%INJECT%=game.commands`.
 The `%BASENAME%` variable can also be used in conjunction with this variable, such as `%INJECT%=%BASENAME%.commands`.
 By default a path relative to the game file will be assumed but it's also possible to use an absolute path or the ~ (tilde) symbol which will expand to the home directory.
 If a path contains spaces it needs to be surrounded by quotation marks, such as `%INJECT%="C:\My games\ROMs\daphne\%BASENAME%.daphne\%BASENAME%.commands"`.
 The variable can be placed anywhere in the launch command and the file contents will be injected at that position.
+It's also possible to have multiple injections by defining the variable more than once at different locations in the launch command string.
 The specified file is optional, if it does not exist, is empty, or if there are insufficient permissions to read the file, then it will simply be skipped.
 For safety reasons the injection file can only have a maximum size of 4096 bytes and if it's larger than this it will be skipped and a warning will be written to es_log.txt.

 `%EMUPATH%` - Replaced with the path to the emulator binary.
 This variable is used for manually specifying emulator core locations, and a check for the existence of the core file will be done on game launch and an error displayed if it can't be found.
 Normally %EMUPATH% should not be used as the %CORE_ variable is the recommended method for defining core locations.